 Timing is critical when projecting and receiving nonverbal messages.
-By properly timing nonverbal communication the attorney is essentially waiting for each speaker's nonverbal signal to continue.
-Absent the nonverbal goahead sign, speakers in mediation may feel rushed or unprepared to move on.
-Further, a verbal signal absent a nonverbal indicator may not be enough.
+By properly timing nonverbal communication the attorney is essentially waiting

+Using Nonverbal Communication for each speaker's nonverbal signal to continue.32 Absent the nonverbal goahead sign, speakers in mediation may feel rushed or unprepared to move on.33 Further, a verbal signal absent a nonverbal indicator may not be enough.
 As Barbara Madonik states in I Hear What You Say, But What Are You Telling Me?

 If you receive a verbal signal to move ahead, that is a conscious message.
 A mediating party's conscious yes, however, might be like the answer of a prospective juror.
-It could be a socially acceptable response but not a reflection of the person's actual other-thanconscious belief.
+It could be a socially acceptable response but not a reflection of the person's actual other-thanconscious belief.34

-For example, an attorney should obtain both the verbal and nonverbal signals to begin their toughest arguments to the mediator.
-This could consist of a mediator's verbal "ves" and an affirmative nod.
+For example, an attorney should obtain both the verbal and nonverbal signals to begin their toughest arguments to the mediator.35 This could consist of a mediator's verbal "yes" and an affirmative nod.
 The simultaneous verbal and nonverbal signals are imperative as the combination lets the attorney know that the mediator is truly ready to receive arguments on the difficult issues at hand.
-Absent either of these signals, the attorney should assume that the mediator needs more time and background information to acclimatize to the mediation process.
-In this situation, the attorney may also choose to resend a verbal or nonverbal signal, welcoming the mediator into their client's world.37
+Absent either of these signals, the attorney should assume that the mediator needs more time and background information to acclimatize to the mediation process.36 In this situation, the attorney may also choose to resend a verbal or nonverbal signal, welcoming the mediator into their client's world.37 and internalizes the attorney image as a reflection of themselves.39 When mirroring, the attorney should identify at least one nonverbal cue, acknowledge it, and respond.

-Mirroring is a term used to describe the process of adopting other people's nonverbal signals and then sending those same signals back to the listener, projecting a mirror image.
-Mirroring sends a subconscious message to the mirrored party and can also help develop trust and rapport between the attorney and the listener who subconsciously accepts and internalizes the attorney image as a reflection of themselves.
-When mirroring, the attorney should identify at least one nonverbal cue, acknowledge it, and respond.
+Mirroring is a term used to describe the process of adopting other people's nonverbal signals and then sending those same signals back to the listener, projecting a mirror image.38 Mirroring sends a subconscious message to the mirrored party and can also help develop trust and rapport between the attorney and the listener who subconsciously accepts

 For example, if you notice that [opposing counsel] raises an eyebrow, do that in response.
 If someone pulls his mouth into a taut position, reproduce that.
 If you can replicate a person's tone, do it briefly.
 The object is to create an environment in which you send separate, other-thanconscious cues to each [speaker].
 Each signal says, "Welcome."
+40

-Even greater results are possible where the attorney attempts to reproduce a sequence of two or more nonverbal signals.
-It is important for the attorney to remember that only one speaker may be mirrored at a time (i.e., their own client, the mediator, or opposing parties and counsel).
+Even greater results are possible where the attorney attempts to reproduce a sequence of two or more nonverbal signals.41 It is important for the attorney to remember that only one speaker may be mirrored at a time (i.e., their own client, the mediator, or opposing parties and counsel).
 As such, the attorney should be conscious not to ignore one speaker.
 Further, when mirroring, the attorney should make effort to send the correct message.
 Certainly, the attorney does not want to replicate potentially embarrassing traits such as a tick or a limp.
 Therefore, when selecting a physical trait to mirror, the attorney should consciously avoid sending a message that she is making fun of any speaker.42

 Rhythm is also important to the mirroring process.
 For example, when the attorney shares a rhythm with the opposing counsel, communication flows more freely.
-"When there is no shared rhythm among the parties, the [attorney] can attempt to mirror [the mediator's or the opposing counsel's] rhythm to develop rapport."44 For example, when a speaker uses nonverbal signals to accent their words, such as a head nod, the attorney can er's beat.45
+43 "When there is no shared rhythm among the parties, the [attorney] can attempt to mirror [the mediator's or the opposing counsel's] rhythm to develop rapport.
+"44 For example, when a speaker uses nonverbal signals to accent their words, such as a head nod, the attorney can adopt the signal and match the speak- Anchors can occur naturally or be set er's beat.45 and stimulated deliberately.52 An ex-